 Woolf, of course, is not a character in her lecture.
-But by creating a narrator to carry the bulk of her lecture, she makes explicit her own role as author and creates a separation between… (read full character analysis)
+But by creating a narrator to carry the bulk of her lecture, she makes explicit her own role as author and creates a separation between… read analysis of Virginia Woolf

-To tell her story and make her argument, Woolf invents a narrator who she says could be any woman, "call me Mary Beton, Mary Seton, Mary Carmichael or by any name you please—it… (read full character analysis)
+To tell her story and make her argument, Woolf invents a narrator who she says could be any woman, "call me Mary Beton, Mary Seton, Mary Carmichael or by any name you please—it… read analysis of The Narrator

 is the imagined sister of William Shakespeare.
-Woolf creates her to show how a woman with talent equal to Shakespeare would not, because of the structure of society, be able to achieve the same… (read full character analysis)
+Woolf creates her to show how a woman with talent equal to Shakespeare would not, because of the structure of society, be able to achieve the same… read analysis of Judith Shakespeare

 is the narrator's aunt, whose death has afforded the narrator a generous allowance of five hundred pounds a year.
-The narrator lives very comfortably on this sum and financial security has taught her a… (read full character analysis)
+The narrator lives very comfortably on this sum and financial security has taught her a… read analysis of Mary Beton

 is the narrator's friend, studying at Fernham College, with whom she shares a simple college meal and discusses the history of the under-funded women's college.